iamtheblackunicorn/UnicornLauncher/README.md

 ## About :books:

 D'you remember FlowHome?
 I do and it was dope!
-So, I wanted to create something similar to FlowHome. *Unicorn Launcher* is my attempt at re-creating this iconic launcher!
+I wanted to create something similar to FlowHome. *Unicorn Launcher* is my attempt at re-creating this iconic launcher!

 ## Features :black_heart: